greenhamsam/fresh-jekyll/about.md

 <img src="images/michelle.jpg" alt="Michelle Obama yo" style="max-width:100%">

-*How to Manage Money Like a F*cking Grownup* is my second book.
+*How to Manage Money Like a Fucking Grownup* is my second book.
 The first one was a children's book about a dancing hippo, though, so it was pretty unrelated.

 The last thing you should know about me: I have a potty mouth.
 Don’t blame me, blame my mother - who swears like a sailor.